airpair/javascriptintegrating-jasmine-with-requirejs-amd/post.md

 RequireJS is a JavaScript file and module loader that implements the Asynchronous module definition (AMD).
 Mainly it allows you to

 - load resources on demand
-- define dependencies that must load before a module is executed.
+- define dependencies that must load before a module is executed

 RequireJS will shine if you are working in large teams or if your dependency tree is complex enough.
 Besides, you also get other cool features as: synchronous/asynchronous loading and lazy loading with promises.
 Once you have done the initial setup you will be able to use intrincate dependencies with ease.